 - For the roasted tomatoes

 Seed and dice 4 cups fresh, high quality tomatoes.
 Toss them with olive oil (at C&F we use garlic oil), plenty of kosher salt, and several sprigs of thyme.
 Spread this mix out on a baking sheet and roast at 350 degrees for about 30 minutes.
 You want the tomatoes to be dry and slightly caramelized, but not burned around the edges.
+You should be left with about 2 cups of roasted tomato.

 - For the Onions